ArthurStarks/ArthurStarks/README.md

 - 👀 Results and customers driven, I am a Machine Learning Engineer with 5 years in Python coding, Hadoop, Spark, Elastics Search, GenAI, Finance AI risks, Deep Learning Scoring Loan, Alternative Data systems expert and Chatbot integration using Deep Neural Networks and NLP & Computer vision models.
 Passionate about AI / ML / Deep Learning, business, mathematics, communities and leadership.
 I like to share my knowledge and experience through speaking at tech conferences and training others to make more impact in the community.

 - 🌱 I’m currently Head Data Scientist at @Akieni for Yao Corp Group
-- 💞️ I’m looking to collaborate on opensource projects in the area of Data science
+- 💞️ I’m looking to collaborate on opensource projects
-- 📫 How to reach me by whatsapp : +243823495527 or via linkedin : @Arthur (Bahati) Kaza or Twitter : @KazaArthur or Instagram : Arthur Kaza
+- - 📫 How to reach me by whatsapp : +243823495527 or via linkedin : @Arthur (Bahati) Kaza or Twitter : @KazaArthur or Instagram : Arthur Kaza
 - Links : https://www.linkedin.com/in/arthur-kaza-1a945b1a6
 - Some of my favourite tools include the following:
 -Tensorflow